openshift/hive/docs/v1-proposed-api.md

 ## ClusterDeprovisionRequest

   1. Rename to ClusterDeprovision, to better match ClusterProvision.

 ## SyncSet + SelectorSyncSet

   1. Drop support for ApplyOnce patch mode.

 ## HiveConfig

   1. Adjust HiveConfig API to map managed DNS domains to cloud provider they should be used for.
     * Would allow using Hive to provision to multiple clouds, using that cloud for DNS forwarding, from one Hive.
     * This is not the expected deployment model in Dedicated (one Hive per cloud)
     * Convert managedDomains to a list of structs rather than just a string.
 Struct should include a list of the platforms we will manage DNS for on this sub-domain.
     * Could have multiple domains on AWS using different certs.
   1. Rename ExternalDNS to ManageDNS (section where the credentials are stored, ExternalDNS being phased out)

 # Migrating to V1

 CRD versioning functionality is not available in OpenShift 3.11 where prod/stage run and will continue to do so until private cluster support is ready and we can migrate.
 We must however move to V1 as soon as possible.

 To avoid having to fork and abandon stage/prod until they can move to 4.3+ we propose the following solution using an aggregated API server.
-The migration will be orchestrated by the hive-operator.

-  1. Begin V1 work in v1 branch.
-Will merge back to master once we have the migration code ready. (may be a period of a few weeks)
+Migration will be launched manually by SRE (with Hive team present), logged into the cluster as cluster admin.
+Likely a go program accompanied by shell scripts.
+After each phase we can examine state of cluster to ensure everything is progressing ok.

+## Migration Steps

-  1. hive-operator migration
+  1. Phase 1
-    1. Scale down v1alpha1 controllers pod.
+    1. Scale down hive-operator, hive-controllers, and wait until no pods are running.
-    1. Deploy an admission validating webhook that blocks all mutating actions on v1alpha1 CRDs.
-      * This will block all integrating applications from making any changes while data is being migrated.
-      * WARNING: we're not sure this works, the removal of finalizers is an update, we'd block ourselves.
-    1. Delete the v1alpha1 controller deployments.
+    1. Fetch yaml for all Hive v1alpha1 CRs and store on disk.
+    1. Copy all yaml and manipulate for v1 CRs into a separate parallel directory structure we can diff.
+      * Will require generating an InstallConfig secret, this is best done in go.
+      * Will require breaking out MachinePools into separate  CRs.
+Not a good fit for jq, may be Python or Go.
+  1. Phase 2
-    1. Deploy the new v1 Hive CRDs.
+    1. Deploy all v1 Hive CRDs.
-      * These will have the same names as in v1alpha1 but reside in a new API group.
-    1. Migrate v1alpha1 CRs to v1.
-      * We will create an InstallConfig secret for all legacy ClusterDeployments during this process.
-This ensures no data is lost and API responses remain consistent.
-    1. Remove finalizers on v1alpha1 objects to help ensure the controllers do not attempt to deprovision or perform any actions when we delete.
+      * Ensure OLM will not choke when we deploy a new version of the CSV that carries v1 CRDs which are already deployed.
+    1. oc apply our copied and modified yaml from disk.
+    1. Examine state of cluster and ensure everything looks healthy.
+  1. Phase 3 (beginning permanent changes)
+    1. Update all owner references. (secrets, configmaps, etc)
-    1. Delete all v1alpha1 custom resources.
+    1. Remove all v1alpha1 finalizers. (ensure hive-controller is not running)
-      * Finalizers should be deleted and controllers scaled down, so no action should be taken.
+  1. Phase 4
-    1. Delete all v1alpha1 CRDs, at this point the API is temporarily down for anyone using v1alpha1.
+    1. Delete all v1alpha1 CRs.
-    1. Delete the blocking webhook.
+    1. Delete all v1alpha1 CRDs.
-    1. Deploy the aggregated API server to handle v1alpha1 API requests.
-      * Aggregated API will serve v1alpha1 exactly as we do today, no change is required for callers such as OCM and SRE operators.
-      * Aggregated API will forward all requests to the Hive v1 CRs.
-      * Aggregated API must be able to handle an incoming create requests which do not have InstallConfig referenced.
-We will need to generate an InstallConfig, save to a Secret, and then forward the translated V1 object to the normal API server.
-    1. Deploy the new V1 hive controllers deployment.

-Benefits:

-  * No forking of codebase required.
-  * All Hive code outside the aggregated API server is using the new types.
-  * Once everyone is off v1alpha1, we can simply delete the aggregated API server to remove v1alpha1.
+  1. Phase 5
+    1. Merge v1 into master, triggering a deploy via OLM with v1 CRs and v1alpha1 aggregated API server.

 Concerns:

   * Must be very careful nothing can possibly be listening when we do the migration, particularly when deleting the old CRs, which would trigger a cluster deprovision.
 However if finalizers are removed and controllers are scaled down, this should not be possible.
   * We will want to ensure callers are migrating off v1alpha1 in a timely manner to limit maintenance overhead of the aggregated api.
-  * Loss of hive.openshift.io API group.
-We will need to find a way to maintain this during a migration.
+6 weeks planned window.